HeroesReplay/HeroesReplay/README.md

 # Heroes Replay

-Heroes of the Storm Replay
+The Heroes of the Storm Automated Spectator

-## Alpha Stage

-This project is in the early phase.
-Many things have not been worked out yet.

 ## Goals of the project